Jiang-Feiyu/Server_scanning/README.md

 1. **The situation we met**:
 </br>When I tried to record all the paths of files through `find`, I surprisingly found that the program is still running even when I kill the program in the terminal.
 The size of file is growing and CPU in a high usage, I realize there must be a zombie process.
 2. **What is Zombie process and how to prevent them?**
-- A zombie process or defunct process is a process  that has completed execution but still has an entry in the [process table](https://en.wikipedia.org/wiki/Process_table "Process table"): it is a process in the [Terminated state](https://en.wikipedia.org/wiki/Process_state#Terminated "Process state").
+- A zombie process or defunct process is a process  that has completed execution but still has an entry in the process table: it is a process in the *Terminated state*.
 - Zombie processes are already dead processes but the parent process is unable to read its status and cannot be released from memory.
 So, the dead process cannot be killed.

 3. **How to detect and kill ps the Zombie process:**